 The Longtime Owner Occupants Program (LOOP) is a Real Estate Tax abatement for homeowners who have had their property taxes triple (go up by 300% or more) from one year to the next, and have lived in their home for 10 years or more.

-The abatement LOOP provides was originally created to last for 10 years, but it has been extended.
 Starting in 2023, the Department will reassess LOOP enrollees household income to see if they meet the income guidelines for continued eligibility beyond the initial 10 year enrollment period.

 You must meet the following requirements to be eligible for LOOP.

 - You are a homeowner whose primary residence’s certified market value tripled (or more than tripled) between the current and preceding tax year.

 - You have lived in your home for 10 years or more.

 - Your property taxes must be current or you must be in an Owner Occupied Payment Agreement.

 - Your income must fall below the cap set for your family size.